Gulf of Salerno: Climate

-On the Amalfi coast Based on the thirty-year reference average 1961-1990, the average temperature of the coldest month, January, stands at +10.7 °C; that of the hottest month, August, is +26.8 °C. In the Salerno area, based on the thirty-year reference average 1961-1990, the average temperature of the coldest month, January, stands at +10.4 °C; that of the hottest months, July and August, is +26.4 °C; a general overestimation of the values due to the urban heat island effect cannot be ruled out.[2]
+On the Amalfi coast Based on the thirty-year reference average 1961–1990, the average temperature of the coldest month, January, stands at +10.7 °C; that of the hottest month, August, is +26.8 °C. In the Salerno area, based on the thirty-year reference average 1961–1990, the average temperature of the coldest month, January, stands at +10.4 °C; that of the hottest months, July and August, is +26.4 °C; a general overestimation of the values due to the urban heat island effect cannot be ruled out.[2]
 In the Sele plain the average temperature of the coldest month, January, stands at +12.6 °C; that of the hottest months, July and August, is +30.9 °C. The average annual rainfall is abundant, exceeding 1100 mm, with a minimum between late spring and summer and a regular and high distribution in the rest of the year.
 In Paestum the average temperature of the coldest month, January, stands at +6.8 °C; that of the hottest month, August, is +24.4 °C.

-The presence of a sunny climate for at least 250 days a year makes this land a privileged destination for tourists not only in the high season, but also in the spring and autumn months.
+The presence of a sunny climate for at least 250 days a year makes this land a destination for tourists not only in the Summer, but also in the spring and autumn months.